espressif/esp-idf/examples/provisioning/console_prov/README.md

 ### Application Required

 To provision the device running this example, the `esp_prov.py` script needs to be run (found under `$IDF_PATH/tools/esp_prov`).
-This feature of `esp_prov` should work on all platforms as long long as all Python dependencies are satisfied.
+This feature of `esp_prov` should work on all platforms, given the dependencies are satisfied.

 ### Configure the project